Use of this website:

 - to receive your personal data that you have provided me in a structured, common and machine-readable format or to request the transfer to another responsible person (Art.
 20 GDPR).

 - to complain to a supervisory authority.
-Generally, you can contact the supervisory authority of your usual place of residence or work or my office (Art.
+Generally, you can contact the supervisory authority of your usual place of residence or work or our office (Art.
 77 GDPR).

 4. Right of objection